Encyclopedias, magazines and newspapers

 Hundreds of volumes of encyclopedias and other ebooks covering all subject areas.
 Gale eBooks is included in Gale Power Search which searches the content of the ebooks along with magazines and other resources.
 If you want to browse the ebooks as books, this Gale eBooks interface is the better choice.

 Authoritative reference books covering the full subject spectrum, plus English and bilingual dictionaries, timelines, quotations, maps and illustrations.

-A collection of reference books covering health, history, literature, science, and social issues.
+A collection of reference books covering business, careers, health, history, literature, science, and social issues.